 PROPULSION: 2 propeller shafts

-Cruise ship mini-profile - - Royal Caribbean International - - Rhapsody of the Seas - - home page
+Cruise ship profile - - Royal Caribbean International - - Rhapsody of the Seas - - home page